sunilvb/blockchain/README.md

-# Blockchain
+# Charitably.us
-This is sample application that illustrates how one could use Blockchain and Distributed Ledger Technology in the charity space with the following features:
+This is sample application that illustrates how one could use Blockchain and Distributed Ledger Technology (DLT) for building an online charity platform with the following features:

 ## Security

 Only authorized actors have the ability to update the data in the Blockchain.
+Hence a private blockchain.

 ## Transparency

-Show when and who updated the data in the Blockchain.
+For all authorised users, show when and who updated the data in the Blockchain.

 ## Auditability